Fawley Hill Railway

 A 1913 Hudswell Clarke 0-6-0 ST steam locomotive on the Fawley Hill Railway.
 It was delivered to Sir Robert McAlpine and used on a series of major projects including Wembley Stadium.

 Fawley Hill Railway is a privately owned heritage railway on the Fawley Hill estate of the late Sir William McAlpine at Fawley in Buckinghamshire, England.

 An acknowledged railway enthusiast as well as a director of the construction company Sir Robert McAlpine, McAlpine returned to Hayes depot during the Beeching Axe to find that the company's Hudswell Clarke 0-6-0ST No.31 was for sale for £100.
 He purchased the locomotive, and moved it to Fawley Hill.
-This marked the start in 1965 of the Fawley Hill Railway, a private railway which now runs to over a mile long, combining the steepest gradient at 1:13 on a British railway, and includes:
+This marked the start in 1965 of the Fawley Hill Railway, a private railway which now runs to over a mile long, combining the steepest gradient at 1:13 on a British standard gauge railway, and includes: